 Strayt aligners are at-home aligners, meaning you won’t have to visit an office during treatment.
 Here’s what to expect:

-NewMouth does not recommend night aligners because there are is no peer-reviewed evidence that they’re as safe or effective as all-day aligners.4, 5 At the very least, they will lengthen treatment time.6
+Strayt offers all-day and night aligners.
+NewMouth does not recommend night aligners because there are no peer-reviewed studies that prove their safety and effectiveness as all-day aligners do.4, 5 At the very least, night aligners will lengthen your treatment time.6